Bcwz/Capstone_Wearable_IoT/README.md

 **Use case and application environment**
 >This project is designed to be used in a military training environment where soliders will be wearing the thermoregulated wearable IoT device to monitor their body temperature for early detection and preventation of heat-releated injuries.
 These readings are gathered and analyzed to provide on-site medical personnel in-sights on the physical condition of soliders and provide timely medical attention if there is a risk of heat-injury.

+**Setup**
+>1. install the required pip libraries using command: pip install -r requirements.txt
+>2.
+Ensure hardware are connected to GPIO pins and USB according to "Hardware Architecture Design" layout.
+>3.
+Modify "SERVER_IP" in main.py to your own local server IP address.
+>4.
+Modify "SERVER_FORECAST_ENDPOINT" and  "SENSOR_DATA_ENDPOINT" to 'http://[your own server IP]:5000/forecast' and 'http://[your own server IP]:5000/sensor_data'
+>5.
+Execute main.py on RPI 3b+
+>6.
+Execute server.py on local server (E.G. Laptop)

 **Libraries used (requirements.txt)**
 >1.
 Adafruit_DHT==1.4.0